zhanghangorg/ssh-auto-login-manage/README.md

 ssh-auto-login-manage
 =====================

-Auto login in without password and managing ssh hosts list.
+Auto login in without password and managing ssh hosts list on mac osx & Linux.

-You can use these scripts instead of SecureCRT.
+You can use these scripts instead of SecureCRT, xshell.

 Refer to [ssh-auto-login](https://github.com/liaohuqiu/ssh-auto-login) and [sshgo](https://github.com/emptyhua/sshgo).